 Key Takeaways

 1. Child-directed speech is a crucial catalyst for early language acquisition.
-This simplified, exaggerated, and repetitive form of communication, often termed "motherese," provides essential scaffolding for pupils to segment words, understand meaning, and develop their own expressive language skills (Snow, 1977).
+This simplified, exaggerated, and repetitive form of communication, often termed "motherese," provides essential scaffolding for learners to segment words, understand meaning, and develop their own expressive language skills (Snow, 1977).
 Educators can intentionally use this strategy to enhance comprehension and participation in the classroom.

 2. Language development unfolds through predictable, sequential stages, though individual rates vary significantly.
-Understanding these universal stages, from babbling to complex sentence structures, is fundamental for educators to accurately assess pupils' progress and provide developmentally appropriate support (Brown, 1973).
+Understanding these universal stages, from babbling to complex sentence structures, is fundamental for educators to accurately assess learners' progress and provide developmentally appropriate support (Brown, 1973).
 This knowledge informs targeted interventions and curriculum planning.

 4. Strong oral language skills are foundational for successful literacy acquisition and broader cognitive development.
-A robust vocabulary, grammatical understanding, and narrative competence are critical components of language comprehension, which directly impacts a pupil's ability to read and write effectively (Scarborough, 2001).
+A robust vocabulary, grammatical understanding, and narrative competence are critical components of language comprehension, which directly impacts a learner's ability to read and write effectively (Scarborough, 2001).
 Early identification of language difficulties is therefore paramount to prevent subsequent literacy challenges.

 Language development and child-directed speech